lkrryba/reading-journal/READ[INGJOURNAL]ME.md

 9. 🌍 **Around the World in Eighty Days** by Jules Verne ~ Fun, old-fashioned odyssey full of adventure and determination
 10. 👑 **Lady in Waiting** by Anne Glenconner ~ Royal behind-the-scenes tea from a lady-in-waiting to Princess Margaret
 11. 🐙 **Remarkably Bright Creatures** by Shelby Van Pelt ~ Widow befriends a curmudgeonly octopus who helps solve a 30-year-old mystery
+12. ☕️ **How to Make the Best Coffee at Home** by James Hoffmann ~ Expert guide to brewing better coffee in your own kitchen

 ---